Making Home-made Sweet Gherkin Pickles - Easy, Fully Illustrated Instructions and Recipe!

 Fill the canner about 1/2 full of water and start it heating (with the lid on).

 Put the lids into the small pot of boiling water for at least several minutes.
 Note: everything gets sanitized in the water bath (step 7) anyway, so this just helps to ensure there is no spoilage later!)

 I'm sure you can figure out how to wash the cucumbers and onions in plain cold water.

 You will need to cut a 1/16-inch slice off the blossom end of the cucumbers and discard, but you can leave the stem end and ¼-inch of the stem attached, or slice it off, as you prefer.
 Then cut the cukes into 3/16-inch slices, cross-wise.

-Step 5 - Combine cucumbers and onions in a large bowl.
+Step 5 - Combine cucumbers and other veggies in a large bowl.
 (Day 1)

 Place cucumbers in large container and cover with boiling water.
 Six to 8 hours later (Day 2), drain and cover with 6 quarts of fresh boiling water containing 1/4-cup salt.
 If you do this late in the evening, then you can cover it, set on the counter and return in the morning.
 If it will be longer than 8 hours, let it cool to room temp, then store in the fridge.